alexjungaalto/masterthesis/README.md

 # Working on the Thesis

-The main thesis work might consist of several iterations of data gathering, model selection, model training and model diagnosis.
+The main thesis work might consist of several iterations of data gathering, model selection, training and diagnosis.
 Each of these steps requires different skills and programming libraries, e.g., Python packages [`pandas`](https://pandas.pydata.org/) for data gathering and processing and
-`scikiit-learn` for ML model selection and training.
+[`scikit-learn`]() for ML model selection, training and diagnosis.
 During the iterations you might want to reflect on your design choices and diagnoses by trying to answer the peer grading questions used for the student project in [CS-C3240 Machine Learning](CS_C3240_PeerReview.pdf) and [CS-E4740 Federated Learning](CS_E4740_PeerReview.pdf).